Migration (ecology)

 Migration, in ecology, is the large-scale movement of members of a species to a different environment.
 Migration is a natural behavior and component of the life cycle of many species of mobile organisms, not limited to animals, though animal migration is the best known type.
 Migration is often cyclical, frequently occurring on a seasonal basis, and in some cases on a daily basis.
 Species migrate to take advantage of more favorable conditions with respect to food availability, safety from predation, mating opportunity, or other environmental factors.

-Migration is most commonly seen as animal migration, the physical movement by animals from one area to another.
+Migration is most commonly seen in the form of animal migration, the physical movement by animals from one area to another.
 That includes bird, fish, and insect migration.
 However, plants can be said to migrate, as seed dispersal enables plants to grow in new areas, under environmental constraints such as temperature and rainfall, resulting in changes such as forest migration.

 Mechanisms

 While members of some species learn a migratory route on their first journey with older members of their group, other species genetically pass on information regarding their migratory paths.
 Despite many differences in organisms’ migratory cues and behaviors, “considerable similarities appear to exist in the cues involved in the different phases of migration.”
 Migratory organisms use environmental cues like photoperiod and weather conditions as well as internal cues like hormone levels to determine when it is time to begin a migration.
 Migratory species use senses such as magnetoreception or olfaction to orient themselves or navigate their route, respectively.